 April 15th is an all-too-familiar date for the business owners that your bank serves.
-For sole proprietors, C corporations, and individuals throughout the United States, April 15th (or April 17th as the calendar falls this year) represents the ultimate “hard deadline.”
+For sole proprietors, C corporations, and individuals throughout the United States, April 15th (or a day adjacent to April 15th, depending on the year, as specified by the IRS) represents the ultimate “hard deadline.”
 Unless an extension is filed, taxpayers must submit their returns by this date.

 As predictable as tax day might be, there’s something equally predictable for your bank as an institution: the necessity to collect updated tax returns.

 With hundreds or thousands of commercial customers to follow up with, there’s no one-size-fits-all way to facilitate this undertaking.
 Some banks try using spreadsheets, such as our TicklerTrax tool.
 Others rely on their cores or manual ticklers.
 Unfortunately, these methods often fall short and create unnecessary friction with customers.